prgumd/Parrot-Bebop2-Setup/README.md

 ```

 10. And finally, reboot the Bebop 2 by entering `reboot` in the telnet terminal.
-*Note: Bebop will reboot multiple times for the firmware upgrade/downgrade procedure.
+*Note: Bebop will reboot multiple times for the firmware upgrade/downgrade procedure.*
+Check the version using `FreeFlight Pro` android/iOS app.
+It will ask you to update the firmware using the mobile application. **DO NOT UPGRADE THE FIRMWARE using your phone**.

 Source: [THE DIARY OF ICARUS23](https://icarus23blog.wordpress.com/2017/07/14/downgrade-del-firmware-del-bebop-2/)